jimNboston/grass-valley/README.md

 So you get access to the body of work with a few caveats.
 Second, you can help make sure that the story is accurate and complete.
 Thirdly, if any of your input ends up in any final “product” I will see that you get a copy of said product at whatever the cost of production and shipping amounts to.
 Better than wholesale.

+Finally, please realize that nothing has been edited.
+Grammar spelling (not so much), even sentence structure is raw.
+I’m sure there are a number of non-sequitur passages.
+That is not to say that any editing help would be greatly appreciated!